martijnvdb87/wordpress-plugin-tools/README.md

     ->build();
 ```

 Every chain should end with a `build()` method.
 The `build()` method will register the object using the Wordpress action hooks.
 Except when using an object as an argument in a method.
-In this example, the CustomField object should not end with the `build()` method:
+In the following example, the CustomField object should not end with the `build()` method:
 ```php
 $custom_field = CustomField::create('custom-field')
     ->setType('textarea')